Michael Hudson (reporter): Subprime mortgage reporting

 Columbia Journalism Review has called Hudson the reporter who "beat the world on subprime abuses" and credited him with being ahead of the rest of the media in exposing the fraudulent lending practices that were the driving causes of the mortgage crisis.
 Businessjournalism.org has called him the "guru of all things predatory lending."
 Hudson began investigating the subprime mortgage industry in the early 1990s.

 In February 2005, Hudson and Los Angeles Times staff writer Scott Reckard broke a story about "boiler room" sales tactics at Ameriquest Mortgage, the flagship company of the nation's largest subprime lending operation and sponsor of the 2005 Super Bowl half-time show.
 Columbia Journalism Review later called the "boiler room" story and a follow-up piece "[t]wo of the most revealing stories on the culture that overtook the lending industry."
 In January 2006, Ameriquest agreed to pay a $325 million predatory lending settlement in 49 states and the District of Columbia.

 In June 2008, Ireland's Sunday Business Post cited Hudson's 1996 book, Merchants of Misery, for "describ[ing], in great detail, how mortgage-backed securities invented in the 1980s were making a large pool of money available to shady lenders who were making predatory loans to very poor customers at very high rates."

 Hudson appeared in the documentary film Maxed Out: Hard Times, Easy Credit and the Era of Predatory Lenders.

 Reporting on whistleblowers

 At the Center for Public Integrity, Hudson focused on whistleblower issues and other financial stories.
 His work included a series of articles, "The Great Mortgage Cover-Up," about the treatment of whistleblowers who reported fraud inside the U.S. mortgage industry.
 The series identified 63 former employees at 20 financial institutions who claimed they were fired or demoted for reporting fraud or refusing to commit fraud.
 A follow-up piece focused on the story of General Electric Co.'s foray into subprime in 2004–07, reporting on eight former employees of GE's WMC Mortgage unit who say management brushed them aside when they flagged loans supported by falsified documents, inflated incomes or other legerdemain.
-The first installment in the series was selected to appear in the Columbia Journalism Review's Best Business Writing 2012.
+The first installment in the series was selected to appear in the Columbia Journalism Reviews Best Business Writing 2012.